 - This is monitored according to the level of cashflows required by the Scheme over a specified period. - It is managed by holding an appropriate amount of readily realisable investments.
 The Scheme's assets invested through Mobius are invested in pooled funds which are readily realisable.
-The Schroder Life UK Real Estate Fund has some liquidity constraints but forms only c9% of the Scheme's portfolio. - The insurance policies pay to the Scheme an amount equivalent to the pensions for the specified pensioners and their dependants.
+The Schroder Life UK Real Estate Fund has some liquidity constraints.
+Therefore, redemption requests have been placed with a view to investing the proceeds into liquid assets via Mobius. - The insurance policies pay to the Scheme an amount equivalent to the pensions for the specified pensioners and their dependants.
 They are not readily realisable.